Athena-ins/athena-contracts/audit/README.audit.md

 - Cover A was created between tick 1 and 2 with a duration of 5 ticks
 - Cover B was created between tick 2 and 3 with a duration of 3 ticks
-- When cover B was created, utilization increased, so the tick spacing decreased and so the cover duration of cover A was reduced
+- When cover B was created, utilization increased, so the tick spacing decreased and the duration of cover A (in seconds) was reduced
-- Once the pool reached tick 5 then cover B expired, utilization decreased, so the tick spacing increased and so the cover duration of cover A was increased
+- Once the pool reached tick 5 then cover B expired, utilization decreased, so the tick spacing increased and the duration of cover A (in seconds) was increased

 <div align="center">
     <img src="assets/tick-covers.png" alt="drawing" height="180" align="center"/>